128technology/docs/docs/config_rate_limiting.md

 There are two parameters that affect the shape of a flow:
 * `max-flow-rate` defined in bits/second, regulates the average rate of traffic.
   :::note
-  The flow rate is calculated on a sampling interval and some bursts may appear.
+  Rate is calculated on a interval relative to the arrival of flows.
+Some bursts may appear, but not greater than the configured `max-burst-rate`
   :::
 * `max-flow-burst` defined in bits/seconds, serves to minimize bursts of traffic within a flow.